dohahelmy/resources-intel-edge-ai-scholarship-2020/README.md

 # [RESOURCES] Intel-Edge-AI-Foundation-course
-A place to collect resources shared bythe community of Intel® Edge AI Foundation course
+Collected resources shared by the community of Intel® Edge AI Foundation course